kh-eng-rmit/A2-Group-39-Git/README.md

 The job generally gravitates to these two main industries, Financial and Insurance services, or Professional, scientific, and technical services.

 ### Kaihang - Software Programmer –
-Employers see ap projected change of an increase of 27% which is approximately 42,200 jobs within this specific space for software programmers
+Employers see a projected change of an increase of 27% which is approximately 42,200 jobs within this specific space for software programmers
 ‘The NSC produces employment projections to show where likely future job opportunities may be.
 The latest data are for the five years from November 2021 to November 2026.
 Over this period, the number of workers: is expected to grow very strongly and is likely to reach 198,400 by 2026.
 Source: National Skills Commission Employment Projections to 2026. ‘https://labourmarketinsights.gov.au/occupation-profile/software-and-applications-programmers?occupationCode=2613’
 The job generally gravitates to these two main industries, Professional, scientific, and technical services, or financial and insurance services